-I was afraid of what I didn’t know.
-And I didn’t know what it meant for Leo to be transgender.
-I didn’t know what his transition looked like, or his next steps.
-And I didn’t understand the difference between gender and sexuality at that time.
-I didn’t know there was a difference between gender identity and gender expression yet.
+I was afraid of what I didn't know.
+And I didn't know what it meant for Leo to be transgender.
+I didn't know what his transition looked like or his next steps.
+And I didn't understand the difference between gender and sexuality then.
+I didn't know there was a difference between gender identity and gender expression yet.
 I was a complete novice.

 My worst-case scenario was that I would no longer recognize my child.

-I was already grieving the idea of no longer having a daughter (I hadn’t come to the realization yet that I never had a daughter), and the idea that I wouldn’t recognize my own child devastated me.
-And I know that sounds awful, and I’ve never shared it before.
+I was already grieving the idea of no longer having a daughter (I hadn't realized yet that I never had a daughter), and the idea that I wouldn't recognize my child devastated me.
+And I know that sounds awful, and I've never shared it before.

 But when you don't know what you don't know, your brain fills in its version of the truth until it has better information.

 When our children come out as transgender, what changes about them is how they present themselves to the world.
 They explore their fashion style and how they will dress in different situations.
 They think about their hair and what that will look like.
 Will they present in a more feminine or masculine way?
 Will they wear makeup or jewelry, or nail polish?
-Will they do those things all the time or sometimes or only in certain places and with certain people?
+Will they do those things all the time, sometimes, or only in certain places and with certain people?